right-rudder/uft/src/content/blog/the-future-of-aviation-training.md

 ## Safety as the Cornerstone

-Safety isn’t just a requirement—it’s a culture.
+Safety isn’t just a requirement, it’s a culture.
 UFT emphasizes:

 - **Risk Management Training**: Understanding and mitigating risks before and during flight
 - **Crew Resource Management (CRM)**: Effective communication between pilots and controllers